Woody Guthrie: World War II years

 His last ship, Sea Porpoise, took troops from the United States to England and France for the D-Day invasion.
 Guthrie was aboard when the ship was torpedoed off Utah Beach by the German submarine U-390 on July 5, 1944, injuring 12 of the crew.
-Guthrie was unhurt and the ship stayed afloat; it returned to England, where it was repaired at Newcastle.
-In July 1944, it returned to the United States.
+Guthrie was unhurt and the ship stayed afloat; Sea Porpoise returned to England, where she was repaired at Newcastle.
+In July 1944, she returned to the United States.

 Guthrie was an active supporter of the National Maritime Union, one of many unions for wartime American merchant sailors.
 Guthrie wrote songs about his experience in the Merchant Marine but was never satisfied with them.
 Longhi later wrote about Guthrie's marine experiences in his book Woody, Cisco and Me.
-The book offers a rare first-hand account of Guthrie during his Merchant Marine service.
+The book offers a rare first-hand account of Guthrie during his Merchant Marine service, at one point describing how Guthrie referred to his guitar as a "Hoping Machine".
+But later during duty aboard the troop ship, Guthrie built an actual "Hoping Machine" made of cloth, whirligigs and discarded metal attached to a railing at the stern, aimed at lifting the soldiers' spirits.
 In 1945, the government decided that Guthrie's association with communism excluded him from further service in the Merchant Marine; he was drafted into the U.S. Army.

 While he was on furlough from the Army, Guthrie married Marjorie.
 After his discharge, they moved into a house on Mermaid Avenue in Coney Island and over time had four children: daughters Cathy and Nora; and sons Arlo and Joady.
 Cathy died as a result of a fire at the age of four, and Guthrie suffered a serious depression from his grief.
 Arlo and Joady followed in their father's footsteps as singer-songwriters.

 When his family was young, Guthrie wrote and recorded Songs to Grow on for Mother and Child, a collection of children's music, which includes the song "Goodnight Little Arlo (Goodnight Little Darlin')", written when Arlo was about nine years old.
 During 1947, he wrote House of Earth, an historical novel containing explicit sexual material, about a couple who build a house made of clay and earth to withstand the Dust Bowl's brutal weather.
 He could not get it published.
 It was published posthumously in 2013, by Harper, under actor Johnny Depp's publishing imprint, Infinitum Nihil.

 Guthrie was also a prolific sketcher and painter, his images ranging from simple, impressionistic images to free and characterful drawings, typically of the people in his songs.

 In 1949, Guthrie's music was used in the documentary film Columbia River, which explored government dams and hydroelectric projects on the river.
 Guthrie had been commissioned by the US Bonneville Power Administration in 1941 to write songs for the project, but it had been postponed by World War II.